Finding an affordable rented home

 Affordable housing in Bracknell Forest is housing with sale prices or rent levels which are substantially lower than the current market price or rent.
 It's accessible to local people in priority housing need who can't afford adequate housing on the open market.

 Affordable housing is provided by housing associations that are also known as registered providers (RP).
-We work in partnership with preferred RPs to deliver new affordable housing to meet local housing needs and encourage sustainable mixed communities.
+We work in partnership with RPs to deliver new affordable housing to meet local housing needs and encourage sustainable mixed communities.
 These are:

 - Bracknell Forest Homes